Why Is My Toe So Sore!!!

 - If a member of your family has an ingrown toenail, then you are more likely to develop one, too.
 Some people’s nails are just wider and more rounded increasing the risk of an ingrown toenail.

 If you do get ingrown toenails, something can definitely be done about it.
 Sometimes they may be developing due to poor footwear or poor nail cutting techniques (as suggested above) which can easily be changed.

 Having the nail assessed and the edge gently cut back by a podiatrist is usually necessary for an ingrown nail that doesn’t quickly go away on its own.
 If the nail edge is infected antibiotics may also be necessary.

 Regular salt baths can also be very helpful in softening and relieving pain at the affected nail edge.

 Ingrown toenails can be very, very painful.
 For those nasty ingrown toenails that constantly recur and are negatively impacting your day to day life there is the option to have the painful edge permanently removed in a highly successful and safe procedure called the ‘PNA’ nail edge removal.

 This procedure is performed by one of our podiatrists and is a quick and effective way of resolving a chronic recurring ingrown toenail.
-Below is an example of an ingrown toenail prior to having the edge removed and the second video is after the edge has been removed.

-To go ahead with this procedure a consult with a podiatrist is always required where the nail can be assessed for suitability, education around the procedure provided and a management plan put in place that best suits the individual.
+To go ahead with this procedure a consultation with a podiatrist is always required where the nail can be assessed for suitability, education around the procedure provided and a management plan put in place that best suits the individual.

 So don’t put up with an ingrown toenail.
 The longer it lasts the more problems it will cause in the long run.
 Let us have a look at it and advise you the best and quickest way to fix the problem.